thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 If there were a really solid implementation of this it would be great, but it alone might not be worth the effort.
-Users of command line interfaces are trained to hit ctrl-l to request a clear or redraw.
+Users of command line interfaces are trained to hit ctrl-l to request a clear or redraw as a workaround, and are already used to aggressive resizing messing up their history.

 Rewriting previous lines
 ========================